Midlife crisis: Treatment and prevention

-Physical changes that commonly occur during these years are weight gain, wrinkles, sagging skin, hair loss.
+Physical changes that commonly occur during these years are weight gain, wrinkles, sagging skin, and hair loss.

 Regular exercise and maintenance of a nutritious diet may help to sustain one's physical and mental health during these years of transition.

 Significant changes made early in life may prevent one from having a mid-life crisis.
-An example supporting such a theory can be derived from the research conducted by Dr. Susan Krauss Whitbourne.
+An example supporting such a theory can be derived from the research conducted by Susan Krauss Whitbourne.
 People who changed jobs before their midlife years had a greater sense of generativity when they reached mid-life.
 They also experienced a greater sense of motivation to deviate from stagnation and a desire to help the younger generation thrive.
 This is a psychological stage proposed by Erik Erikson that describes the normal stage adults go through during their mid-life years.

 Theoretical basis

 The notion of the mid-life crisis began with followers of Sigmund Freud, who thought that during middle age everyone's thoughts were driven by the fear of impending death.
 Although mid-life crisis has lately received more attention in popular culture than serious research, there are some theoretical constructs supporting the notion.
 Jungian theory holds that mid-life is key to individuation, a process of self-actualization and self-awareness that contains many potential paradoxes.
 Although Carl Jung did not describe midlife crisis per se, the mid-life integration of thinking, sensation, feeling, and intuition that he describes could, it seems, lead to confusion about one's life and goals.

 Erik Erikson's life stage of generativity versus stagnation also coincides with the idea of a mid-life crisis.
 Erikson believed that in this stage adults begin to understand the pressure of being committed to improving the lives of generations to come.
 In this stage a person realizes the inevitability of mortality and the virtue of this stage is the creating of a better world for future generations in order for the human race to grow.
 If generativity is not established a person will fall into a state of self-absorption in which their personal needs and comforts become their main concern.
 Stagnation is the lack of psychological movement or growth.
 Instead of helping the community a person is barely able to help their own family.
 Those who experience stagnation do not invest in the growth of themselves or others.